deepmodeling/rid-kit/README.md

 ![image1](docs/pics/mcmc_ala_1cv.png) | ![image2](docs/pics/mcmc_ala_2cv.png)
 ---|---

+You can also include .out file representing the CV output information inside the directory specified by `-i` parameter, this will plot the CV output upon the free energy surface, in fact the CV output is plotted in the above example.

 # Run the Workflow without k8s environment`
 To run the workflow without k8s environment, one can use the `Debug` mode of `Dflow`.
 In this mode however, one can not monitor the workflow in the `Argo` UI.
 ## Run an example